bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-checkbox.md

 When you have multiple checkboxes that bind to a single data state variable, you must provide an array reference (`[ ]`) to your v-model.

 Note that when v-model is bound to multiple checkboxes (i.e an array ref), the unchecked-value is **not used**.
 Only the value(s) of the checked checkboxes will be returned in the v-model bound array.
-You should provide a unique value for each checkbox's value prop (the default of true will not work when bound to an array)
+You should provide a unique value for each checkbox's value prop (the default of true will not work when bound to an array).

 To pre-check any checkboxes, set the v-model to the value(s) of the checks that you would like pre-selected.